fprasx/peapod/README.md

 }
 ```

-All we're doing is match on the `enum` variant and reading out each field into
+All we're doing is `match`ing on the `enum` variant and reading out each field
-the correct auxiliary struct.
+into the correct auxiliary struct.

 `cleave` does the opposite.
 Based on the tag, it reads the `union` and generates
 and `enum` variant from the data contained in the auxiliary `struct`.